adammakinson/chorechart/CHORECHART.md

     f.
 Users accumiulate points and are able to spend them on prizes

 3. TODOS
     a.
-User profile dashboard (TODO)
+App onboarding (TODO)
     b.
-App onboarding (TODO)
-    c.
 Maybe I really should look into soft deletes...
 (Added soft deletes for users)
-    d.
+    c.
 Creation of a home screen (SORT OF THERE)
         I.  Nia to create a home screen design.
-    e.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
+    d.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
+    e.
+I need something like a unique constraint across user_id, chore_id, and created_at because a user shouldn't be able to have the same chore assigned to them on the same day.

     f.
-On the chores management screen handle cases where the user clicks the add to all or assign buttons without having done anything else.
-    g.
-I need something like a unique constraint across user_id, chore_id, and created_at because a user shouldn't be able to have the same chore assigned to them on the same day.
+BUGFIX - need to look into why the close modal is firing four times.

 4. Items that are done
     a.
 Chore creation and management (DONE)